Ms Leandra Bias

 I have been involved as a research assistant in two large-scale research projects led by Dr. Félix Krawatzek and Prof. Gwendolyn Sasse respectively.

 Moreover, I strongly believe in scholars' social responsibility to make their expertise more accessible for a wider audience and ideally, to put it to concrete use.
-In this vein, I became an active member of the Lewisham Branch of the Women's Equality Party in 2016 and have since canvassed in local and national elections and recently became its data & campaigns manager.
-Thanks to my previous experience as a journalist in three Swiss newspapers I have furthermore successfully pitched articles related to Eastern Europe and gender equality to the Neue Zürcher Zeitung and the Wochenzeitung.
+In this vein, I publish in Swiss newspapers and have been interviewed by swissinfo.ch and France24.
+I also decided to become an active member of the Lewisham Branch of the Women's Equality Party in 2016 and have since canvassed in local and national elections and recently became its data & campaigns manager.
 Finally, I participated in an outreach event organised by St. Johns College in order to encourage Year 10 students to choose Politics as a subject.

 Ernst-Mach worldwide scholarship (2019)